daviddavo/jgmd/TRANSLATION_REFERENCE.md

 # Translation Reference

 This is a reference guide for translating, so that one can see where each key fits in the website.
-You can also <a  href="https://crowdin.com/project/jgmd" target="_blank">translate on Crowdin</a>.
+You can also [translate on Crowdin](https://crowdin.com/project/jgmd).

 ## Header